 Staff finds that the proposed zoning change meets the guidelines of the Comprehensive Plan.
-The variance is adequately justified and meets the standard of review.
-The waiver is adequately justified and meets the standard of review.
-The parking waiver is adequately justified and meets the standard of review.
-The site plan meets the requirements of the Land Development Code with the exception of the requested variance, waiver and parking waiver, and generally meets the guidelines of the Comprehensive Plan.
+The waivers are adequately justified and meets the standard of review.
+The parking waiver meets the standard of review.
+The site plan meets the requirements of the Land Development Code with the exception of the requested waivers, and generally meets the guidelines of the Comprehensive Plan.